erasmus/erasmus.github.io/_posts/2016-09-04-markdown-sample.md

 ---
 layout: post
-title:  "Markdown sample"
+title:  "AI Agents "
-date:   2016-09-04
+date:   2024-10-02
 ---

-### Markdown test document
+### The fumbling sheperds of tomorrow

 Text can be **bold**, _italic_, or ~~strikethrough~~.
 [Links](https://github.com) should be have dotted underlines and solid underlines on hover.